siddhi-1234/Grocery_Store/README.md

  4. Then create navbar for each link required
  5. Style the page in style.css file
  6. Create root style which will be aplicable to whole index.html file and declare variables using --
+ 7. Now create icons for search,shopping in navbar and style them